Themekraft/wc4bp/readme.txt

 * Removing pages for WooCommerce My Account integrations.
 * Optimize My Account.
 * Adding cache.
-* Improving the UX of the WooBuddy Setting Tab.
+* Improving the UX of the WC4BP Setting Tab.
 * Fixing the function to load the payment method screen.
 * Fixing the edit page to edit the Shipping and Billing group.
 * Adding a message to the sync tab when the user disable the Turn off the Profile Sync.